FraL96/Italian_Inside_Milestone3/README.md

 The recipes are from [Giallo Zafferano](https://www.giallozafferano.com/) and where adapted for Italian Inside.

-I chose the wine company, [Casale del Giglio](https://www.casaledelgiglio.it/en/), to be sponsored on the website because one of my high school professors works in that company and I often seen and heard about their wines.
+I chose the wine company, [Casale del Giglio](https://www.casaledelgiglio.it/en/), to be sponsored on the website because one of my high school professors works in that company and I often see and hear about their wines.

 ## Media